Cricket in Ireland: Early history

 Cricket was being played in the towns of Kilkenny and Ballinasloe in the early 19th century, with the Ballinasloe club established in 1825.
-In the 1830s, the game began to decline; many of the clubs which were founded in the following 30 years are still in existence today.
+In the 1830s, the game began to decline; although many of the clubs founded in the following 30 years are still in existence today.
 The first Irish national team played in 1855 against an English national team in Dublin.
 In the 1850s, the Englishman Charles Lawrence was responsible for developing the game in Ireland through his coaching.
 In the 1850s and 1860s, Ireland was visited for the first time by touring professional teams.
 Ireland's first match against Marylebone Cricket Club was in 1858.
 The game grew in popularity until the early 1880s.

-Two changes in the late 19th and early 20th centuries damaged the popularity of cricket and cricketers in Ireland.
-The first was the outbreak of the Land War in the late 1800s resulting from the mistreatment of tenants by absentee landlords when landlord and tenant were alienated.
+Two changes in the late 19th and early 20th centuries damaged the popularity of cricket.
+The first was the outbreak of the Land War in the late 1800s, resulting from the mistreatment of tenants by absentee landlords.
 The second was a ban placed in 1901 on the playing of "foreign" games by the Gaelic Athletic Association, which was not lifted until 1970.
-Anyone playing foreign games such as cricket would be banned from the extremely popular Irish games of hurling and Gaelic football as it was popularly referred to as a 'garrison game' enjoyed primarily by the occupying British forces and the landowning Protestant oligarchy they protected.
+Anyone playing foreign games, such as cricket, would be banned from the extremely popular Irish games of hurling and Gaelic football, as it was popularly referred to as a 'garrison game' enjoyed primarily by the occupying British forces and the landowning Protestant oligarchy they protected.

 Irish teams toured Canada and the United States in 1879, 1888, 1892, and 1909.
 On top of this, Ireland defeated a touring South African side in 1904.
 Their first match with first-class status was played on 19 May 1902 against a London County side including W.G.
 Grace.
 The Irish, captained by Sir Tim O'Brien, lost convincingly by 238 runs.